-Title Description Reference Lifecycle Management The operating system or application code are expected to configure the LC state according the stage of product development and deployment.
-Section 3.3.8 of [7] Cryptographic Algorithm and Key Length A few well-established cryptographic algorithms supported by the platform is of known limitation, e.g. SHA1, and key length for each algorithm has a direct impact on the cryptographic strength.
+Title Description Reference Cryptographic Algorithm and Key Length A few well-established cryptographic algorithms supported by the platform is of known limitation, e.g. SHA1, and key length for each algorithm has a direct impact on the cryptographic strength.
 The operating system or application code are expected to select an appropriate algorithm and key length set to fulfill the security requirement for the intended use case.
 [10]